You are here: Start » Template Matching

 The technique of pyramid matching together with multi-angle search constitute the Grayscale-based Template Matching method.

 Edge-based Matching enhances the previously discussed Grayscale-based Matching using one crucial observation - that the shape of any object is defined mainly by the shape of its edges.
 Therefore, instead of matching of the whole template, we could extract its edges and match only the nearby pixels, thus avoiding some unnecessary computations.
 In common applications the achieved speed-up is usually significant.

 Matching object edges instead of an object as a whole requires slight modification of the original pyramid matching method: imagine we are matching an object of uniform color positioned over uniform background.
 All of object edge pixels would have the same intensity and the original algorithm would match the object anywhere wherever there is large enough blob of the appropriate color, and this is clearly not what we want to achieve.
 To resolve this problem, in Edge-based Matching it is the gradient direction (represented as a color in HSV space for the illustrative purposes) of the edge pixels, not their intensity, that is matched.

-As the template image has to be preprocessed before the pyramid matching (we need to calculate the template image pyramids for all possible rotations), the algorithms are split into two parts:
+As the template image has to be preprocessed before the pyramid matching (we need to calculate the template image pyramids for all possible rotations and scales), the algorithms are split into two parts: